OrbitalEnterprises/eve-esi-client/docs/ContractsApi.md

 Get coporation contracts

 Returns contracts available to a coporation, only if the corporation is issuer, acceptor or assignee.
-Only returns contracts no older than 30 days, or if the status is \&quot;in_progress\&quot;.  --- Alternate route: &#x60;/v1/corporations/{corporation_id}/contracts/&#x60;  Alternate route: &#x60;/legacy/corporations/{corporation_id}/contracts/&#x60;  Alternate route: &#x60;/dev/corporations/{corporation_id}/contracts/&#x60;  --- This route is cached for up to 3600 seconds
+Only returns contracts no older than 30 days, or if the status is \&quot;in_progress\&quot;.  ---  This route is cached for up to 3600 seconds

 ### Example
 ```java